Roland Lamah: FC Dallas

 On 16 December 2016, Lamah signed with Major League Soccer side FC Dallas.
 Lamah was released by Dallas the end of their 2018 season.

 FC Cincinnati

 On 11 December 2018, Lamah was selected by FC Cincinnati in the 2018 MLS Expansion Draft, transferring his MLS rights from Dallas.
 Cincinnati declined Lamah's option at the end of the 2019 season.

 Memphis 901

 In March 2021, Lamah joined Memphis 901 FC of the USL Championship.

 International career

 Lamah chose to represent Belgium internationally, gaining 20 caps at youth level.
-He made his debut for the full side on 9 September 2009, coming on as a late substitute for Wesley Sonck in a 1–2 loss in Armenia for the 2010 FIFA World Cup qualifiers.
+He made his debut for the full side on 9 September 2009, coming on as a late substitute for Wesley Sonck in a 2–1 loss in Armenia for the 2010 FIFA World Cup qualifiers.

-Personal
+Personal life

 Lamah holds a U.S. green card which qualifies him as a domestic player for MLS roster purposes.